Skeith918/install-ceph-cluster/README.md

 - 2 server for gateway
 - 1 server for admin

-All servers working on Debian 8.
-All servers have a domain name.
+All servers working on Debian 8 and have a domain name.

 - files-01.example.com files-02.example.com files-03.example.com
 - files-rgw-01.example.com fles-rgw-02.example.com
 - files-admin.example.com

+On storage servers, 1 disk is already used for system, the 2 others are not partitionned.

 ## Installation

 ##### On Admin